astronomer/docs/astro/manage-connections-variables.md

 ### Cloud UI connections

-Astro provides connection management capabilities that behave like an Astro-managed secrets backend.
+Astro provides connection management capabilities that behave like you are using an Astro-managed secrets backend.
 It gives you the quickest way to create connections through the Cloud UI, in the **Environment** tab.
 After you make a connection, you can choose to restrict it to specific Deployments or share it with multiple Deployments in the Workspace.

 #### Benefits